 Children eat lunch in the hall, sitting in class groups.
 Your child will automatically receive a school dinner as part of the Universal Free School Meal Initiative offered to Reception, Year 1 and Year 2 children.
-Please note our lunches are not halal, vegetarian alternatives are provided.
+Our school menu is produced by Lancashire County Council.
+Information is sent out separately detailing our school lunch menu and ordering system.